$J$-equation on holomorphic vector bundles: Examples

 such that the corresponding quotients $\cV_i:=\cE_i/\cE_{i-1}$ ($i=1,\ldots,\ell$) are Mumford stable with respect to $\eta$ and satisfy $\mu_\eta(\cV_i)=\mu_\eta(E)$.
 In particular, the associated graded object

-is Mumford polystable in the sense that it is a direct sum of Mumford stable bundles with the same Mumford slope. \begin{prop}[\cite{Kob14}, Theorem 5.7.18] Any Mumford semistable vector bundle $E$ over a compact K\"ahler manifold $X$ admits a Jorden--H\"older filtration.
-Such a filtration may not be unique, but the associated graded object $\Gr(E)$ is unique up to isomorphism. \end{prop} Since the asymptotic $J$-stability implies the Mumford semistability (Proposition \ref{Mumford stability vs asymptotic J-stability}), it is natural to assume that $E$ is Mumford semistable with respect to $\eta$.
-Especially, we are interested in the following smoothness property introduced by Leung \cite{Leu97}: \begin{dfn} We say that a holomorphic vector bundle $E$ is {\it sufficiently smooth} if it is Mumford semistable with respect to $\eta$ and the associated graded object $\Gr(E)$ is locally free. \end{dfn}
+is Mumford polystable in the sense that it is a direct sum of Mumford stable bundles with the same Mumford slope. \begin{prop}[\cite{Kob14}, Theorem 5.7.18] Any Mumford semistable vector bundle $E$ over a compact K\"ahler manifold $X$ admits a Jordan--H\"older filtration.
+Such a filtration may not be unique, but the associated graded object $\Gr(E)$ is unique up to isomorphism. \end{prop} We are interested in the following smoothness property introduced by Leung \cite{Leu97}: \begin{dfn} We say that a Mumford semistable bundle $E$ is {\it sufficiently smooth} if the associated graded object $\Gr(E)$ is locally free. \end{dfn} In what follows, we assume that $E$ is asymptotically $J$-stable.
+Then by Proposition \ref{Mumford stability vs asymptotic J-stability} and Proposition \ref{existence and uniqueness of the associated graded object}, we know that $E$ is Mumford semistable with respect to $\eta$, and $E$ admits a Jordan--H\"older filtration.
+We further assume that $E$ is sufficiently smooth and the associated graded object $\Gr(E)$ has at most $2$ Mumford stable components.
+Our strategy is essentially the same as \cite{ST20}.
+The basic ideas are to construct approximate solutions to arbitrary order, and then apply the quantitative implicit function theorem.

-In what follows, we assume that $E$ is simple and sufficiently smooth.
-Our strategy is exactly the same as that for the Hermitian--Einstein connections on pullback bundles \cite{ST20}, which seems to be applicable to many other canonical metrics in K\"ahler geometry.
-Indeed, we can carry over all computations to the $J$-equation case with no substantial changes.
-Thus, instead of giving a full proof here, we just explain the basic ideas in a simpler case, namely, the two components case.
 Especially, we will focus on the construction of approximate solutions to order $2q$, in which the asymptotic $J$-stability condition is used (Lemma \ref{approximate solutions to order 2q}).
-From now on, we assume that the Jordan--H\"older filtration takes the simple form
+From now on, the Jordan--H\"older filtration takes the simple form

 and graded object is

 As in the proof of Theorem \ref{existence theorem in Mumford stable case}, for each component $V_i$ ($i=1,2$), we take a Hermitian metric $h_i \in \Herm(V_i)$ solving a weak Hermitian--Einstein equation